elennick/retry4j/README.md

             .retryOnAnyException()
             .build();

 If you want the executor to continue to retry on all encountered exceptions EXCEPT for a few specific ones, specify this using the **retryOnAnyExceptionExcluding()** config option.
-If this exception strategy is specified, only the exceptions specified will interupt the executor and throw an **UnexpectedException**.
+If this exception strategy is chosen, only the exceptions specified or their subclasses will interupt the executor and throw an **UnexpectedException**.

     RetryConfig config = new RetryConfigBuilder()
             .retryOnAnyExceptionExcluding(CriticalFailure.class, DontRetryOnThis.class)